jsrxar77/ncis/weekly-report/9-12-2019/weekly.report-9-12-2019.md

 ### Weekly Status

-#### Achievments Highlights
+#### Achievements Highlights

 - Customer hierarchy, customer request search and email forwarding demo. @braulio @filip
 - Weekly report, burndowns and velocity charts (based on jira data). @javier
+- Standups meetings being held by offshore team. @javier

 #### Key Decisions Made

 - Reports for burndowns and velocity are based on "In Development" to "Ready for Build" transitions for Development and "In QA" to "QA Done" for QA.
+This is not reflecting blocked and approval times.

 #### Leadership Action Items

 - [ ] Review Jira process.
 It is not reflecting real development time.
 Issue's blockers and "Ready for BA signoff" may be taking extra time that is being charged to development. @javier @terri @when:next-week
 - [ ] Review Jira procees.
 Define when a "Story" is ready to be developed (checklist). @javier @terri @when:next-week
 - [ ] Review Jira issues: refine and delete obsolete epics and stories. @javier @terri @when:next-week
+- [ ] Roadmap for next sprints.
+Review epics status charts. @javier @terri @when:next-week
+- [ ] Review DEV and QA Status charts. @javier @terri @when:next-week

 #### Future Action Items

 - [ ] Review Filip and Juan licenses. @javier @terri @when:next-week
-- [ ] Review DEV and QA Status charts. @javier @terri @when:next-week

 #### Project and Sprint Status